isomerpages/ogp-sync/pages/Sync for users.md

 ### **4. Enter organisation code**
 *You may skip this step if you received an invite link from your organisation.*

-**Key in the organisation code provided and click or tap Next.** Speak to your HR or manager to obtain your organisation code.
+**Key in the organisation code provided and tap or click Next.** Speak to your HR or manager to obtain your organisation code.

 If you are working with multiple organisations, please add and provide consent separately.

 **Important: Only share your health records with your organisation.
 Unrelated organisations will receive your private health records if you share it with them.**

+### **5. Provide consent to share records**
+A summary of the health records to be shared will be shown:
+* COVID-19 Vaccination status
+* ART Swab Results (up to 2 weeks)

+Tick the checkbox after reading through the page to acknowledge.

+Tap or click  **'I consent to sharing my records'.**

+**Important: Only share your health records with your organisation.
+Unrelated organisations will receive your private health records if you share it with them.**

+### **6. You're all set!**
+Your organisation will appear in your list of recipients.

+**How to stop sharing?**

+**Simply toggle the icon off.** Organisations will appear greyed out once you stop sharing your records with them.

+**Important: Remember to stop sharing your health records once you stopped working with an organisation.**